Isla de Providencia, Colombia’s Unspoilt Paradise Island

 History of Isla de Providencia

-Once their time was done, the residents of Providence Island decided to replace the workforce with African slaves, and the island became a slave-trading hub.
-Bizarrely, for all that’s wrong with that sentence, it’s the profiting that the Puritans took issue with, and so slaves were only able to be traded for tobacco, not hard cash.
+Once their time was done, the residents of Isla de Providencia decided to replace the workforce with African slaves, and the island became a slave-trading hub.
+Bizarrely, for all that’s wrong with that sentence, it was the ungodly profiting that the Puritans took issue with, and so slaves were only able to be traded for tobacco, not hard cash.

-The economy of Providence Island took a few dips south so it instead became a hub for pirates and expeditions on their quest to take down the Spanish.
+The economy of Isla de Providencia took a few dips south so it instead became a hub for pirates and expeditions on their quest to take down the Spanish.
 Isla de Providencia was positioned in the ‘mouth of the Spanish empire’ in Latin America, so it was perfectly placed as a spot from which to defend all that was British in the Caribbean.
 The island was eventually gifted to Colombia in the Victorian times.

 Nowadays, there are around 5000 residents on Isla de Providencia and 150 on Santa Catalina, most of them direct descendants of the African slaves brought to work the land.
-Many locals lean towards Caribbean culture rather than Colombian.
+Many locals lean towards Caribbean culture rather than Colombian, and many see this as the least Colombian area of Colombia.
 The first language is Creole, but almost all islanders also speak both Spanish and English to a good level.
-It’s the first place we’ve been to in South America where some natives seem to prefer using English to Spanish.
+Isla de Providencia is the first place we’ve been to in South America where some natives seem to prefer using English to Spanish.

-We felt incredibly safe on Providencia island, mostly owing to islanders’ friendly and helpful attitudes.
+We felt incredibly safe on Isla de Providencia, mostly owing to islanders’ friendly and helpful attitudes.
 Stand idly on the street too long and you’ll have a local asking you how they can help.

 In all honesty, we’ve always wanted to check out more of the Caribbean, but safety concerns on larger islands often mean you’re advised to stay within the boundaries of an all-inclusive resort and therefore are not able to see what real life is like there.
 Isla de Providencia may be small, but it feels like the perfect place to immerse yourself in authentic Caribbean vibes without having to look over your shoulder the whole time.